Saima422/Blog-Backend/README.md

 * Get a Random Blog
 * Get a Blog with specific ID
 * Add a New Blog
-* Update an existing Blog by providing Todo ID
+* Update an existing Blog by providing Blog ID
-* Delete an existing Blog by providing Todo ID
+* Delete an existing Blog by providing Blog ID
 * MongoDB Database for storing the Blogs
 * Cloudinary/Local Storage for storing Blog Images